mgattozzi/mgattozzi/posts/rust-wasm.md

 might as well just use JS which is also GC based but is highly optimized for the web.
 This is of course subject to change when WebAssembly gets integration with the GC of the surrounding environment, e.g. the JavaScript engine.
-However, this is something that won't happen for about 2 years give or take.
+However, this is something that won't happen for about two years give or take.

 This leaves us with Rust, C, or C++ as the only real contenders for using wasm at the moment, meaning it's ripe for first mover advantage when it comes to